confio/tgrade-contracts/contracts/tgrade-tc-payments/README.md

 #### Notes
   - This contract is to be funded from block rewards, i.e. its address and distribution percentage must be in the `distribution_contracts` tgrade_valset list.
-  - If there are not enough funds to make a `payment_amount` to all OC + AP members, the existing funds are distributed to the engagement point holders.
+  - If there are not enough funds to make a `payment_amount` to all OC + AP members, 99% of existing funds are distributed to the engagement point holders and
+    1% is retained on contract till required amount is met.
-  - Funds are distributed directly to members through `Bank::Send`.
-This assumes the total number of members is small (less than thirty).
+  - Funds are distributed to members through `tg4-engagement`'s `DistributeRewards message`.
   - If both OC and AP addresses are of the same contract, they are treated as different addresses, i.e. each member will be paid "twice".
   - The contract would need an `EndBlocker` privilege, to check the payment time, and execute it if appropriate.
     Alternatively, a cron contract could call the payment entry point with a frequency greater or equal than that of `payment_period`.